dPhantum/syDB/README.md

 </code></pre>
 <p>
 	Very easy!
 Essentially one line of code.
-By default the ORM will return one record, but if within an iteration it will continue to fetch, although a prefetch number can be specified.
+By default the ORM will return one record, but if within an iteration it will continue to fetch, although a pre-fetch number can be specified.
 But in this example, were using the default of a single record fetched.
 </p>

 <h3>Security First - Bind variables</h3>
 <p>
 For security reasons, bind variables should be used.
 And syDB make it easy, let's take the previous example and use bind variables instead.
-Bind variables can be applied in two differenct ways, in "raw SQL", or implicitly when using the OOP pattern of requests.
+Bind variables can be applied in two different ways, in "raw SQL", or implicitly when using the OOP pattern of requests.
 </p>